Olunowoade01/Security-group-overview/README.md

- ##  Implementing Inbound Traffic Rules for HTTP and SSH Protocol.
+ ##  Establishing Inbound Traffic Rules for HTTP and SSH Protocols.

-The first step taken was to create a VPC and configure 2 subnets (Public & private subnet) in it.
+The initial step involved creating a VPC and setting up two subnets (public and private) within it.

 In the public subnet, an instance was created to host our website.

 ![EC2](./img/1.%20EC2%20instance.png)

-## I created a security group and nammed it *My-public-SG*, attaching the Vpc that was created at the start of the project.
+# I created a security group named My-public-SG and associated it with the VPC that was set up at the beginning of the project.

-##  The security group for this instance was configured as *Inbound rules* - SSH - port 22, HTTP - port 80,  ICMP-IPv4 - All
+# The security group for this instance was configured as *Inbound rules* - SSH - port 22, HTTP - port 80,  ICMP-IPv4 - All

 ![SG-inbound](./img/2.%20Inbound%20rules.png)

-## For the *outbound rules*, i have configured all IPv4 traffic with any protocol on any port number is allowed, meaning this insatnce has unrestricted access to anywhere on the internet.
+> The security group for this instance was configured with the following inbound rules: SSH on port 22, HTTP on port 80, and ICMP-IPv4 set to allow all.

 ![SG-outbound](./img/3.%20Outbound%20rules.png)